 Japan Tourism Agency Commissioner Akihiko Tamura told reporters the agency expects the total number of foreign visitors this year to surpass 20 million in late November, if not earlier.

-The Japanese government as well as the private sector is working hard to attract ever more visitors from, Muslim countries by stepping up facilities for Muslims and other foreign visitors to the country.
+The Japanese government as well as the private sector is working hard to attract even more visitors from, Muslim countries by stepping up facilities for Muslims and other foreign visitors to the country.